Linaro/lava/doc/v2/glossary.rst

      .. seealso:: :ref:`multinode_api`.

+  namespace
+    A simple text label which is used to tie related actions together within a test job submission where multiple deploy, boot or test actions are defined.
+    A common use case for namespaces is the use of :term:`lxc` in a test job where some actions are to be executed inside the LXC and some on the :term:`DUT`.

+    .. seealso:: :term:`protocol`, :ref:`deploy_using_lxc` and
+       :ref:`lava_lxc_protocol_android`

   offline
     A status of a device which allows jobs to be submitted and reserved for the device but where the jobs will not start to run until the device is online.